SuperMuel/Syncademic/README.md

 **Authorization Flow**

 - We utilize the "Authorization Code" flow:
   - The frontend obtains an Authorization Code which is then sent to the backend via a function call.
   - The backend exchanges this code for an Access Token and a Refresh Token.
-    - These tokens are subsequently stored in Firestore within the TargetCalendar field of the SyncProfile.
+  - These tokens are subsequently stored in Firestore under the `backendAuthorizations` collection.

-**Security Consideration**

-- A current point of discussion is whether users should have access to these tokens.
-As it stands, tokens are accessible to users based on existing security rules.
-- Consideration is being given to storing tokens in a separate collection that only the backend can access, enhancing security and restricting direct user access to sensitive information.

 # Synchronization Process